 - With whom your personal information may be shared.

-- What choices are available to you regarding collection, use and distribution of your personal information.
+- What choices and rights are available to you regarding collection, use and distribution of your personal information.

 - How you can correct any inaccuracies in the information.

-By using the Keystone Partners’ Websites at https://www.keystonepartners.com, https://www.essexpartners.com, and https://kparchde.force.com you consent to the policies and practices described in this Privacy Statement.
+By using the Keystone Partners’ Sites at https://www.keystonepartners.com, https://www.essexpartners.com, and https://kparchde.force.com you consent to the policies and practices described in this Privacy Statement.
+If you provide personal information in your capacity as an employee, you represent that you bind your employer to this Privacy Statement.

 What is Personal Information?

-Personal information is information that can be explicitly used to identify or contact you as an individual. (e.g., name, email address, mailing address, phone number, credit card number).
+Personal information is information relating to an identified or identifiable individual. (e.g., name, email address, mailing address, phone number, credit card number).
 Personal information is considered information that is (1) recorded in any form; (2) is about, or pertains to, a specific individual; and (3) can be linked to that individual.

-Personal information is collected by Keystone Partners only when you specifically and knowingly choose to receive information or services from Keystone Partners or its affiliated partners.
+Personal information is collected by Keystone Partners when you use our Sites or choose to receive information or services from Keystone Partners or its affiliated partners.
 You will be informed that your personal information is being collected, the purpose for which it is being collected and that you have a right of access to the information.

 We may also receive personal information from our business associates and other third parties provided that such third parties confirm to us that they have obtained your consent to the disclosure of your personal information.